 Steven Seagal, plays Sergeant Nico Toscani, a policeman for the Chicago Police Department with top training in Aikido.
 He is a master of unarmed combat, highly skilled with swords, knives, and other forms of combat which enables him to defeat drug dealers/punks with ease.

-At an early age, Nico had become interested in martial arts and moved to Japan to study them.
+At an early age, Nico became interested in martial arts and moved to Japan to study them.
 When he engages in combat, Nico is extremely effective, powerful, and aggressive.
-He uses his opponents’ moves against them to a point that he seems unbeatable.
+He uses his opponents’ moves against them to the point that he seems unbeatable.

 19/20.
 J.J.
 McQuade (Lone Wolf McQuade, movie)